 For this reason, we at UX studio never do design without research.
 In some cases, we do provide research only.
 In every project we participate in, we try to constantly remind others of the users’ underlying needs and motivation to drive back every single design decision to that context.

-Truly design-driven companies should consider stepping out of their own ecosystems and partner with different service from different backgrounds.
+Truly design-driven companies should consider stepping out of their own ecosystems and partnering with different services from different backgrounds.

 3. Cross-functional talent